-Council employees must comply with the Code of Conduct for Employees, as amended from time to time, in accordance with the Local Government Act 1999 requirements.
+Council employees must comply with the Code of Conduct for Employees, as amended from time to time.

 Employees failing to comply with the Code of Conduct for Employees will be managed in accordance with the Coaching, Performance Management and Discipline Procedure.